greenerw0rld/weatherator/README.md

 ## What is it all about?
 ### A little about global warming
 Earth is warming.
-Our planet is facing a change that if not stopped, will end human life.
+Our planet is facing a change that, if not stopped, will end human life.

 ### What is this project and why is it so relevant?
 This project is all about making a generator that could use changes in weather to make electricity.
 No burning, no air pollution, no carbon emission.
 We could minimise our carbon footprint on this planet.
 The name is a combination of two words: weather+generator.
 With this we'd might be able to stop the world from changing so drastically, and leave a better world for the next generation.